 A resolution to an Incident may in some cases consist of advice to seek a solution elsewhere – namely when the issue is caused by a hardware failure, third-party software, WSO2 products that have been heavily modified outside the many well-documented and supported extension mechanisms, attempts to use the software in an environment or for purposes for which it was not designed or well outside the published specs, issues that are effectively requests for consultancy services, or if no progress can be made without an onsite visit (unless your subscription provides for this feature.)

-We may suspend the SLA for an incident – or for the entire support account if the issue isn’t addressed promptly – if your Subscription lapses, if we find you are using any WSO2 software in production without a subscription (even if the incident doesn’t directly affect the unsupported software), if you have exceeded any limits, if you have failed to conform to WSO2 Update license terms or any additional license terms defined in your subscription, if you are using the support system improperly or abusively, or if you are using the software for illegal purposes.
+We may suspend the SLA for an incident – or for the entire support account if the issue isn’t addressed promptly – if your Subscription lapses, if we find you are using any WSO2 software in production without a subscription (even if the incident doesn’t directly affect the unsupported software), if you have exceeded any limits defined in your Subscription, if you have failed to conform to applicable license terms, if you are using the support system improperly or abusively, or if you are using the software for illegal purposes.

 Level 1 (L1) Initial ticket acceptance from the End User, validation of support eligibility, initial response, and ticket assignment.
 Collection of basic information about the product usage scenario, deployment environment, and configuration as may be needed to understand the issue thoroughly.
 Level 2 (L2) Diagnosis of the issue and verification that the issue is related to the WSO2 product.
 Application of known solutions to the issue, where related to product usage, configuration, deployment, update level, or environment.
 Level 3 (L3) Advanced reproduction, analysis and debugging.
-Provision of a fix through re-configuring or adjusting the use of the product, adjusting the deployed environment, or developing a product update or documentation fix that resolves the issue.
+Provision of a fix through re-configuring, adjusting the use of the product, or adjusting the deployed environment.
+Level 4 (L4) Developing a product update or documentation fix that resolves the issue.

 Updates are available to Subscribers and other registered users through the WSO2 Update services at https://wso2.com/updates.
 Updates are cumulative within an update channel – new updates issued by WSO2 include or depend upon previous updates made to the affected component.
 Subscribers are encouraged to stay up to date with all relevant Updates from WSO2.
 Updates are available to Subscribers and may be used both for development activities and production deployment.

-WSO2 commits to support each major and minor release of the Supported WSO2 Open Source Software for a minimum of ten (10) years from the date of release.
-This applies to the latest releases as of March 2018 and any subsequent releases.
+WSO2 commits to support each major and minor release of the Supported WSO2 Product for a minimum of three (3) years from the date of release.
+After this period WSO2 may discontinue WSO2 Support Services for a product version at any time.

-A complete record of the release dates for each product version is maintained at https://wso2.com/products/carbon/release-matrix/.
+A complete record of the release and active support dates for each product version is maintained at https://wso2.com/products/support-matrix.

 Changes to or Discontinuance of Support Services